openmindednewby/cSharpInterviewPrep/exercise-web-site/README.md

 ## Integration with the Study Portal

-This practice Q&A site complements the other generated outputs:
+This practice site complements the other generated outputs:

 - **Study Site** – full documentation with navigation and search
 - **Flash Cards** – auto-rotating review format
-- **Practice Q&A** – manual, topic-driven interview practice
+- **Practice Q&A** – manual, topic-driven exercise review

 ## Quick Build Script